Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

   * See the [CEWA 565 course project page](/overview/b-project.html) for grading rubric.

-## Schedule
+## Schedule of topics and assignments
 The readings, lab and homework assignments for each week are listed below.
 Weeks missing information will be updated as the quarter progresses.
-Readings should be completed *in advance of class*.
+Required readings should be completed *in advance of class*.
 Labs will be completed on the day that they are listed.

 Note that assigned journal articles should be read, but not obsessed over.
 I understand that truly reading and digesting a research article can take hours.
 That is not my intent in assigning these readings.
 I recommend skimming the articles and reading closely where you find your interest lies.
 Other readings (e.g. from Field Guide to Snow) should be read closely.

-### Final Project Due Dates
-Please take note of these due dates early on in the semester, as they serve as progress checks towards your final project.
-* Initial Project proposal (Due January 23) - Please write a few sentences stating the research question you would like to explore.

-* Midterm Progress Report (Due February 20) - At this point, you should have a clearly-stated research question, a description of the methods you are using, as well as some initial results.
-At least one research paper/reference should be identified by this point.

-* Presentations (Due March 11) - Students will present either March 11 or 13, be prepared on the 11th.

-* Final Reports (Due March 13)
+Optional readings are listed for you to explore at your leisure.
+They also may be useful in inspiring your term projects.

 ### Week 1 – Properties of Snow
+---
 #### Day 1  – Introduction, importance of snow globally, snow science history
-**Readings**
+* **Readings**
-* Huss 2017 “Toward mountains without permanent snow and ice”
   * Field Guide to Snow, Chapter 1 “Where Is Snow?“

-**Assignments**
+* **Assignments**
   * Lab 1-1
   * HW0 (Due January 9): Write short paragraph about answering the following questions: 1.
 Why do you want to take this class?
 2. Are there any specific topics that you’d like covered in this class?
 3. What is your preferred learning style? – I.e. what do you think about powerpoint vs chalk board lectures, use of python notebook “labs” and homeworks, term projects.

 #### Day 2  – Phases of water, snowflake and snowpack properties, and SWE
-**Readings**
+* **Readings**
   * Librrecht 2007 “The formation of snow crystals”
   * Field Guide to Snow, Chapters 2, 3, and 4 “The Crystal Factory” , “Snowflakes”, and “Snow Layers and Weather”

-**Assignments**
+* **Assignments**
   * Lab 1-2
   * HW1 (Due January 16)
+* **Optional Readings**
+  * Huss 2017 “Toward mountains without permanent snow and ice”

 ### Week 2 - Measurement Strategies, Basics of the Snowpack Mass and Energy Balances, and Snowpack Dynamics (compaction, metamorphism)
+---
 #### Day 1 – Intro to the Sublimation of Snow (SOS) Campaign, Basics of the Snowpack Mass and Energy Balances
-**Readings**
+* **Readings**
   * Lundquist 2024 “Sublimation of Snow”

-**Assignments**
+* **Assignments**
   * Lab 2-1

 #### Day 2  – Snowpack Dynamics (compaction, metamorphism)
-**Readings**
+* **Readings**
   * Field Guide to Snow, Chapter 5 “Metamorphism: Snow in the Crucible” but you can skip 5.1.3

-**Assignments**
+* **Assignments**
   * Lab 2-2
   * HW2 (Due January 23)
+  * See the course project page - your Initial Project proposal is due on January 23

 ### Week 3 - Surface Energy Balance over snow - The energy balance equation, radiation, optical properties of snow
+---
 #### Day 1 – Surface energy balance and radiation
-**Readings**
+* **Readings**
   * Warren 2019, Optical properties of ice and snow (Skip the sections “Lake ice and sea ice”, “Marine ice”, and “The transition snow–firn–glacier ice”).
 Note that Stephen Warren is a UW legend!

-**Assignments**
+* **Assignments**
   * Lab 3-1

 #### Day 2 – Optical properties of snow, applications of the energy balance
-**Readings**
+* **Assignments**
+  * Lab 3-2
+  * HW3 (Due January 30)
+* **Optional Readings**
   * Marks and Dozier, 1992.
 Climate and energy exchange at the snow surface in the Alpine Region of the Sierra Nevada: 2.
 Snow cover energy balance

-**Assignments**
-* Lab 3-2
-* HW3 (Due January 30)

 ### Week 4 - Temperatures: snowpack and atmosphere, atmospheric stability
 ### Week 5 - Turbulent transport
 ### Week 6 - Blowing snow: transport and sublimation
 ### Week 7 - Snow melt
+* **Assignments**
+  * See the course project page - your Midterm Progress Report is due on February 20
 ### Week 8 - Snow-dominated watershed hydrology
 ### Week 9 - Snowpack structure and avalanches
 ### Week 10 - Final project presentations
+* **Assignments**
+  * See the course project page - your Presentation is due on March 11
+  * See the course project page - your Final Report is due on March 13

 ## Additional Information